contember/contember/readme.md

 npm run bootstrap
 ```

-Instead of `npm run bootstrap` you may also use `npm run bootstrap:hoist`.
-The hoist option deduplicates `node_modules` structure into one shared folder and per package differences.
-This makes the installation faster but the build is less reliable as it differs from CI.
-In case of broken symlinks you can run `lerna link` to restore them.

 ### Running and debugging individual tests in PhpStorm

 Currently it is not possible to use a remote Node.js interpreter for Mocha tests so you need a local node interpreter.